What is Forest Bathing and How Do You Do It

 11. Beecraigs Country Park, West Lothian

 Within easy reach of Edinburgh, near the historic town of Linlithgow, Beecraigs Country Park is a sitka spruce woodland which covers just under 1000 acres.
 The park features in season 4 of Outlander, where outdoor scenes were filmed depicting the beautiful North American wilderness in North Carolina and Virginia.
 The park offers a visitors’ centre and café, as well as an animal attraction area where you can get close up to red deer, Highland cows and sheep.
-Also nearby on the south periphery of the park, you’ll find an ancient bronze age ceremonial site at Cairnpapple Hill, which is topped by a 5000-year-old henge.

 See more things to do in Edinburgh & The Lothians.